milwrite/cloze-reader/README.md

 ## Technology

 Built with vanilla JavaScript, powered by AI for intelligent word selection and contextual assistance.
+Supports both OpenRouter API and local LLM integration.

 ## Running Locally with Docker